ID: PMRREP35761| 183 Pages | 22 Oct 2025 | Format: PDF, Excel, PPT* | Healthcare

 AI-based platforms can alert farmers to potential outbreaks in real time, allowing for prompt intervention and reducing mortality rates.
 For example, recent trials in Southeast Asia using sound recognition algorithms have successfully predicted early-stage respiratory disease in broiler flocks, improving flock health management.

 Biotechnological developments in feed formulation are emerging as a key growth opportunity.
-The use of microbial proteins in feed improves nutrient absorption and gut health, while crystalline amino acids are incorporated to precisely balance protein content, ensuring optimal growth without overloading birds with unnecessary nutrients.
+The use of microbial proteins in feed enhances nutrient absorption and gut health.
+At the same time, crystalline amino acids are incorporated to precisely balance the protein content precisely, ensuring optimal growth without overloading birds with unnecessary nutrients.

-The chicken segment will likely hold a share of approximately 70.7% in 2025, owing to its high feed-to-meat conversion efficiency, making it the most cost-effective source of animal protein worldwide.
+The chicken segment is expected to hold a share of approximately 70.7% in 2025, owing to its high feed-to-meat conversion efficiency, making it the most cost-effective source of animal protein worldwide.
 Its short production cycle allows farmers to quickly respond to consumer demand, which is essential in regions with rising meat consumption.
-Also, chickens are more resilient to varying farm conditions and require less space compared to other poultry, making large-scale production feasible.
+Additionally, chickens are more resilient to varying farm conditions and require less space than other poultry, making large-scale production more feasible.

-Turkey is witnessing considerable growth as it is highly susceptible to respiratory and viral diseases, including avian influenza and turkey rhinotracheitis, which can cause drastic economic losses.
-Its longer growth cycle compared to chickens makes disease prevention and health management important to maintain profitability.
+Turkey is experiencing considerable growth, as it is highly susceptible to respiratory and viral diseases, including avian influenza and turkey rhinotracheitis, which can result in significant economic losses.
+Its longer growth cycle compared to chickens makes disease prevention and health management crucial for maintaining profitability.
 Turkeys are also a staple in seasonal and festive markets, mainly in North America and Europe, where demand peaks during holidays such as Thanksgiving and Christmas.

 Pharmaceuticals are expected to account for a share of nearly 68.6% in 2025, backed by their proven efficacy, accessibility, and versatility in managing a wide range of bacterial, viral, and parasitic infections.
 Antibiotics, anti-inflammatories, and other chemical formulations can quickly control disease outbreaks, which is essential in large-scale poultry operations where even small losses can have significant economic impacts.

-Biologics are anticipated to showcase a decent CAGR in the foreseeable future due to increasing regulatory restrictions on antibiotics and rising consumer demand for antibiotic-free poultry products.
-These products focus on preventing diseases rather than treating them after onset, improving flock health, and reducing mortality rates.
-In addition, developments in recombinant vaccines and needle-free delivery systems are expected to fuel demand.
+Biologics are anticipated to exhibit a decent CAGR in the foreseeable future, driven by increasing regulatory restrictions on antibiotics and rising consumer demand for antibiotic-free poultry products.
+These products focus on preventing diseases rather than treating them after they have occurred, thereby improving flock health and reducing mortality rates.
+Additionally, advancements in recombinant vaccines and needle-free delivery systems are anticipated to drive demand.

 Newcastle disease is estimated to capture a share of around 23.9% in 2025, backed by its high contagiousness and the severe economic impact it causes on poultry farms worldwide.
 The virus can spread quickly through direct contact, airborne particles, and contaminated equipment, affecting both chickens and turkeys.
 Its outbreaks can result in high mortality rates and significant production losses if not promptly managed.
 The continuous evolution of virus strains also keeps demand high for updated vaccines and treatment protocols.

-Infectious Bronchitis (IB) is speculated to grow considerably due to its impact on respiratory health and egg production in poultry, mainly in commercial layer flocks.
+Infectious Bronchitis (IB) is expected to increase significantly due to its impact on respiratory health and egg production in poultry, particularly in commercial layer flocks.
 The virus reduces egg quality and laying efficiency, creating ongoing economic challenges that necessitate continuous vaccination and preventive measures.
 In 2025, AI-based monitoring systems in China and India successfully detected early signs of IB through abnormal coughing patterns in flocks, allowing timely interventions.

-In 2025, North America is projected to account for nearly 38.3% of the market share, supported by technological developments, regulatory changes, and evolving consumer expectations.
+In 2025, North America is projected to account for nearly 38.3% of the market share, driven by technological advancements, regulatory changes, and shifting consumer expectations.
 Emerging technologies are transforming poultry health management.
-In California, a novel H5N9 bird flu strain prompted the culling of nearly 119,000 birds, emphasizing the urgency for unique disease control measures.
+In California, a novel H5N9 bird flu strain prompted the culling of nearly 119,000 birds, underscoring the need for targeted disease control measures.

 Companies such as Zoetis have hence developed thermostable vaccines, including the H5N1 vaccine for chickens, which received conditional approval from the USDA in early 2025.
 The U.S. Department of Agriculture has further proposed making high processing speeds permanent, allowing chicken plants to process up to 175 birds per minute.
 Consumer demand for ethically produced poultry products is influencing industry standards.